- The Crypto Fire

 The Role of Narratives

 In crypto, ‘narratives’ describe trends or themes that capture market attention and drive prices.
-These narratives can revolve around:
+In practice, crypto market sentiment often rides themes like:

 Technology Innovations: Smart contracts, Layer 2 solutions, or blockchain interoperability.